EmreSakarya/neutron-transport-monte-carlo/README.md

 This script will:
 1. Calculate the exact analytical values.
 2. Run Monte Carlo simulations for $N=10^2, 10^4, 10^6$.
-3. Print a comparison table to the console.
+3. Print the comparison table to the console.
 4. Save the convergence plot to the `docs/` folder.

 ---